 The beauty of screencasts is that they allow the instructor to quickly grab information from their screen to answer a question or clarify a concept.
 Because they can be produced so easily, with minimal production value, many screencasts tend to be considered “disposable” videos, serving a specific purpose for a short time.

 Screencasts are great for sharing quick instructions in an informal format.
-For example, if you know your audience is going to be small and the stakes are low, making a quick screencast is a great way to visually communicate an idea or help answer a question or solve a problem.
+For example, if you know your audience will be small and the stakes low, making a quick screencast is a great way to visually communicate an idea or help answer a question or solve a problem.

 The best software for making instructional videos

-However, tools like TechSmith Camtasia are perfect for beginners and professionals alike as it’s easy to use and provides a range of advanced recording and editing tools.
-This makes Camtasia great for creating all types of instructional videos, as it’s easy to get to grips with.
+Tools like TechSmith Camtasia are perfect for beginners and professionals alike as it’s easy to use and provide a range of advanced recording and editing tools.

 “Camtasia solves the problem of recording class videos efficiently, benefiting educators by enabling them to create engaging and high-quality instructional content for students.”